zextras/tech-doc/source/suite/backup.rst

 backed up are presented.
 All sections are accompanied with the corresponding Command Line Reference.

-.. important:: `Restore Strategies
-   <restorestrategies.xml#backup-restore-strategies>`_ for the Backup
-   and `Advanced Backup Techniques
-   <advancedbackup.xml#backup-advanced-techniques>`_, including
-   Disaster Recovery, have now a dedicated chapter.
+.. important:: :doc:`Restore Strategies <restorestrategies>` for the Backup and :doc:`Advanced Backup Techniques <advancedbackup>`, including Disaster Recovery are in dedicated chapters.

 .. seealso:: Community Article